mymadlab/KQL/has.md

+---
+layout: home
-# Has / Hasprefix / Hassuffix
+title: Has / Hasprefix / Hassuffix
+---

 - Looks for words in a string column
 - Has looks for the whole word